Updated: Apr 20

 These trends lead homeowners and property investors to consider the wide range of remodeling and home improvement projects that improve a home’s accessibility: from inexpensive lighting upgrades to complete bathroom overhauls.

-· Secure carpeting to the floor and eliminate area rugs
+Secure carpeting to the floor and eliminate area rugs.
+Use non-skid mats or strips where surfaces may become slippery when wet.

 Advantage Waste Disposal